Exploring the In-Context Learning Capabilities of LLMs for Money Laundering Detection in Financial Graphs: Conclusion and Future Work

 In this paper, we explored the feasibility of using large language models (LLMs) to perform structured reasoning over financial knowledge graphs for anti-money laundering (AML) investigations.
 By constructing localized subgraphs around transactions, serializing them into textual prompts, and conditioning the LLM with a few-shot setup based on canonical laundering patterns, we demonstrated that LLMs can not only classify suspicious behavior but also provide interpretable rationales for their decisions through in-context learning.

 While this work presents an initial exploration rather than a production-ready system, it is not intended as a fully benchmarked replacement for existing graph-based fraud detection methods.
 Instead, our goal was to assess the feasibility and interpretability of in-context LLM reasoning over financial knowledge graphs.
 This study provides a conceptual foundation for hybrid approaches that integrate explainability and investigative logic, while also recognizing that computational and scalability challenges must be addressed for future practical deployments.
 One of the most important advantages of this approach is its strong interpretability.
 Unlike traditional graph neural networks (GNNs) or other embedding-based methods, which often act as black boxes, the LLM produces human-readable explanations that align with investigative reasoning.
 This opens the door for models that are not only accurate but also transparent and auditable, addressing a key pain point in the deployment of machine learning systems for financial crime detection.

 While promising, the approach also presents practical limitations.
-In particular, the computational cost of prompting large language models at inference time makes it impractical to apply as a stand-alone solution for large-scale production environments.
-Instead, we envision a hybrid system in which a lightweight classifier, such as a GNN or a graph feature engineering model combined with a gradient boosting classifier, performs initial triage.
-Only cases with low classification confidence (borderline decisions) would be passed to the LLM for additional reasoning.
-This selective invocation strategy would allow the system to maintain scalability while leveraging LLM-generated rationales to enhance decision quality and explainability.
-In future work, we plan to benchmark such hybrid systems and evaluate the impact of LLM-based reasoning on overall detection performance and model transparency compared to existing graph-based methods.
+In particular, the computational cost of prompting large language models at inference time makes it impractical as a stand-alone solution for large-scale production.
+Instead, we envision a hybrid system where a lightweight classifier, such as a GNN or a graph feature engineering model with a gradient boosting classifier, performs initial triage.
+Only cases with low classification confidence (borderline decisions) are escalated to the LLM for additional reasoning.
+This selective invocation strategy maintains scalability while leveraging LLM-generated rationales to improve decision quality and explainability.
+In future work, we plan to benchmark such systems and assess their impact on detection performance and transparency.
+We will also explore whether smaller LLMs, fine-tuned for financial graph reasoning, can deliver similar interpretability with significantly reduced computational overhead.
+These steps will help unlock scalable, interpretable, and effective fraud and financial crime detection systems for real-world environments.